-Readers read almost everything they see and after a while, they notice patterns.
+Readers read almost everything they see.
+After a while, they notice patterns.

 They’ll see a generic love story with about the same plot.
-The same strong female must pick between two male lovers.
+The same strong female must pick between two males.
 Or the same werewolf characters.
 Stories start with someone waking up.
 The same Christmas tales over and over.
-Or stories about characters that want to become writers.
+Or stories about characters who want to become writers.

 After a while, readers don’t want to read the same plots.
-Some publishers refuse to read those plots because they know they can’t sell those stories.
+Some publishers refuse to read those plots because they can’t sell those stories.

-But recently I’ve found an interest in stories that mix generic stories up.
-I’ve read a few books before, such as Spelled or Sisters Red, that poke fun at those generic stories and end up creating something new by the end of it.
+But recently I’ve found an interest in stories that mix generic up.
+I’ve read a few books before, such as Spelled or Sisters Red, that poke fun at those generic stories.
+They end up creating something new by the end of it.